 South Korea is acutely sensitive to any sign of potential instability in North Korea, and is still technically in a state of war with its impoverished and nuclear-armed neighbour.

 Malaysian police said the dead man, 46, held a passport under the name Kim Chol.
-Kim Jong Nam was known to spend a significant amount of time outside North Korea, and has been caught in the past using forged travel documents.
+Kim Jong Nam was known to spend a significant amount of time outside North Korea, traveling in Macau and Hong Kong as well as mainland China, and has been caught in the past using forged travel documents.

 Malaysian police official Fadzil Ahmat said on Tuesday the cause of Kim’s death was not yet known, and that a post-mortem would be carried out.
 Kim had been planning to travel to Macau on Monday when he fell ill at KLIA’s low-cost terminal, Fadzil said.